-- ✓ Billing code.
+✓ ing code.
 See section 1.3.

-- □ Is the billing code at the top of the first page in the right-hand corner?
+Is the billing code at the top of the first page in the right-hand corner? ✓ Hea □ dings.

-- ✓ Headings.
 See sections 1.4, 2.3.

-- □ Are the correct headings used?

-- ✓ Preamble.
-See section 2.4.

-- □ Are all required elements of the preamble included?

-- □ Does the SUMMARY answer all three questions?

-- ✓ List of Subjects.
+Are the correct headings used? ✓ Are all required elements of the preamble included?
+Does the SUMMARY answer all three questions? ✓ of Subjects.
 See section 2.7.

-- □ Are subject terms listed for each CFR part affected?

-- □ Are they placed at the end of the preamble?

-- ✓ Words of issuance.
-See section 2.8.

-- □ Have you provided a link between the preamble and the regulatory text?

-- □ Have you used "proposed" or "proposes" in the words of issuance?
+Are subject terms listed for each CFR part affected?
+Are they placed at the end of the preamble? ✓ Have you used "proposed" or "proposes" in the words of issuance? ✓ Auti hority citation.

-- ✓ Authority citation.
 See section 2.12.

-- □ Is the authority citation correctly placed in the document?
+Is the authority citation correctly placed in the document? ✓ Pendatory language.

-- ✓ Amendatory language.
 See section 2.14.

-- □ Does it specify the exact CFR unit being changed?

-- $\Box$ Does it use the correct terms?

-- ✓ Table of contents.
-See section 2.11.
+Does it specify the exact CFR unit being changed?
+Does it use the correct terms? ✓ Tab le of contents.
+See section 2.11. ✓ Par agraphs.

-- □ Is the table of contents included for each subpart or part being set out in full?

-- □ Do entries agree with the regulatory text?

-- ✓ Paragraphs.
 See section 2.13.

-- □ Are all paragraphs of regulatory text indented and lettered or numbered correctly?
+Are all paragraphs of regulatory text indented and lettered or numbered correctly? ✓ Aste erisks.

-- ✓ Asterisks.
 See section 2.15.

-- $\Box$ Is the correct style used?

-- □ Do references meet our criteria?
+Is the correct style used?
+Do references meet our criteria?

-- ✓ Tables and illustrations.
-See Chapter 7.

-- $\hfill\square$ Are they placed exactly where they are to be printed?

-- $\Box$ Are they completely legible?

-- □ Are charts and maps of photographic quality?

-- ✓ OMB Control Number.
-See section 2.5.

-- □ If included with the regulatory text, is it placed properly and in the correct style?

-- ✓ Signature and title.
-See sections 1.6, 1.7.